Skip to main content

 Conversations about web accessibility too often miss the bigger picture and the paramount importance of broadening our perspectives for the digital age.

-In fact, accommodations for cognitive disabilities, such as autism or attention deficit disorder, and relatively common conditions, such as dyslexia, represents a huge component of accessibility compliance.
+In fact, accommodations for cognitive disabilities, such as autism or attention deficit disorder, and relatively common conditions, such as dyslexia, represent a huge component of accessibility compliance.

 WCAG 2.1 encompasses 78 guidelines, and is built upon the following four principles: